-We are in the cluster of trees a few blocks south of Highway 95 just past the post office.
+We are on South 4th Street in the cluster of trees a few blocks south of Highway 95 just past the post office.

-For most of the sites the best approach is to follow the arrow on the signs at the front which takes you to the back side.
+For all sites except 9 the best approach is to follow the arrow on the signs at the front which takes you to the back side and you will turn sharp right into the site.
 The sites are numbered on the antique cans under the trees.
-Enter carefully.
-Use all the space to turn wide and avoid damaging your RV on the trees.
-For questions or assistance call 775-277-3943.
+Currently we have more clearance to enter with adjacent open dirt lot to gauge your approach.
+Enter carefully and avoid damaging your RV.
+More details about each site are on the “reservations” link.

 Check out the YouTube channel Abandoned & Forgotten Footage.
 A quality and sometimes comical look at exploring abandoned mines brought to you by your hosts.
 Many of the mines are filmed here in the Goldfield area.

 Camping in Goldfield, Nevada

 Whether you’re coming to see the ghost town, the gold mines, or to ATV or mountain bike, you’ll be glad you chose Goldfield RV Park for camping.
 We are located halfway between Las Vegas and Reno on US Route 95.
 We are are a quarter mile off the highway above Goldfield, providing a peaceful location with a great view of the town, the hills and the valley.
 Our camp sites are fringed by good sized trees.